-This documentation is complemented by an IPython Notebook format quickstart tutorial.
-Downloading and run that notebook to use the beta notebook GUI for the WFI model, and to explore code samples for common tasks interactively.
+This documentation is complemented by an IPython Notebook tutorial for WFIRST PSFs.
+Downloading and run that notebook to use a beta notebook GUI for the WFI model, and to explore code samples for common tasks interactively.

 Caution: Note that unlike most JWST modes, WFIRST WFI is significantly undersampled relative to Nyquist.
 Undersampled data is inherently lossy with information, and subject to aliasing.
 Measurements of properties such as encircled energy, FWHM, Strehl ratio, etc cannot be done precisely on undersampled data.